stackpress/lib/docs/Systems.md

 The path without the file extension.

-### Locating Node Modules
+### 1.4.
+Locating Node Modules

-The following example shows how to locate node_modules directories.
+The following example shows how to locate node_modules directories for package resolution.

 ```typescript
 // Find node_modules containing a specific package